clairefurtick/ml-web-scraping-practice/README.md

-This is a personal project to learn more about web-scraping.
-I want to use public data on political campaign donations to scrape the data and score companies based on their political donations.
-Maybe I will eventually incoroporate some machine learning to make predictions based on political donations!
+This is a personal project to learn more about machine learning and web-scraping in python.
+These are two skills I have wanted to learn more about and dive deeper into.
+I am going to start out with the basics and then hopefully it will lead me to an interesting, more specific project.